 When you have original Medicare you and your doctor decide the level of care you need.

-With Medicare Part C the insurance company makes those decisions.
+With Medicare Part C (Medicare Advantage) the insurance company makes those decisions for you.

 Medicare Part D (prescription drug coverage) is also handled by private insurance companies.
 Some may feel Part D is a waste of money.
 Prescription drugs are available at a discount through mail order services such as Blue Sky that are much cheaper than meds covered by your Part D.